Epoetin Alfa (Generic Name)

-- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea, vomiting, diarrhea, injection site pain, and rash.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea, throwing up (vomiting), loose bowel movements (diarrhea), injection site pain, and rash.

 - If you have a rash, do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.

 - Let your doctor know if you have a history of seizures.